MSc in Digital Health

 Language test waiver

-The requirement to provide English proficiency scores may be waived, in cases where you have successfully completed or are currently completing, a full-time degree-level course of a minimum of nine months at a recognised institution where the medium of instruction and assessment is entirely in English.
+The requirement to provide English proficiency scores may be waived, in cases where you have successfully completed or are currently completing, a full-time degree-level course of a minimum of nine months at a recognized institution where the medium of instruction and assessment is entirely in English.
 If you wish to apply for a waiver of the English language test requirement, you will need to upload a letter with your application outlining the reasons why you should be exempted.

 Apply